 Drag: Political Acts of Performance, Identity, Celebration, & Making Space

 Foundational Knowledge & Learning How to Learn: Drag is a politically-fuellled art form that has existed for a long time for queer and trans individuals of color and other individuals of varying gender and sexual identities.
 This form of art allows us to build community, create a culture, mock gender rules and boundaries, be ourselves, be bigger than ourselves, be someone new...drag performers were critical in historic moments of resistance as well as celebration.
 Drag performers having occupied a large swathe of non-cisheterosexual history is reason enough to seek what knowledge(s) and insights they can provide for these communities for higher education.
 More information on the foundational knowledge I developed about drag performance in particular, and art and expression in general, can be found within the right column.
 Queer theory, developed in Intersectional Inquiry and Gender & Sexualities, marry with performance to break down the performativity not only of gender and sexuality, but nearly all aspects of our lives.
 What makes a woman?
-What constitutes gender, and how can we dabble in it, play in it, manipulate it to the please or displeasure of others?
+What constitutes gender, and how can we dabble in it, play in it?

 This performance was my second in the Denver area- During school breaks, I like to dedicate my time to performing in charity-based events within the local community and this was a toy drive for local youth where we raised over $200 in a matter of hours.

 This performance was the first-ever drag show at St. Michael's, this event was a coordination between their Gender & Sexuality Class and myself.
 As a religious institution, making space for gender variant lives is not the easiest thing to do, and this is a particular moment of pride to have the opportunity to have a space to express care for a community.

 Paula Tricks (me!): at 45:00 (Don't mind me, I just slipped once or twice)